 That is how I saw us as a young business.
 Excited and passionate about something so clear in our heads and just not being able to take a breath and articulate what the hell is going on.

-‘There are these young adults… and this community … they’re on a coach… no.. a platform… but it’s virtual… and when they do it we do it back… and the monkey… he dances on the elephant’s toenails…’ and so on.
+‘There are these young adults… and this community … they’re on a coach… no.. a platform… and it can be virtual… and when they do it we do it back… and the monkey… he dances on the elephant’s toenails…’ and so on.

 As we set out our project to launch www.knowyoumore.com, we took our breath.
 The proverbial adult that we brought into the team to calm us down was Kevin Anderson.
 Since then, we’ve become committed to being a lot clearer in our communication.
 The confidence that it has provided has seen us come out of our stealth mode and enjoy talking about what we’re up to.